+Counties may advance a total of 3 entries from any category to the state contest.
+A 4-H member may advance in one individual category and one team category.
+Participating Youth must be 8 years of age on or before September 1, 2022.
+Participating youth turning 14 years of age on or before September 1, 2022 must enroll as advanced.
 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
-Counties may advance a total of 3 entries from any category to the state contest.
-A 4-H member may advance in one individual category and one team category.

-Extempore Speaking and Demonstration ARE NOT ELIGIBLE FOR STATE SPEAKING CONTEST.
+Demonstration ARE NOT ELIGIBLE FOR STATE SPEAKING CONTEST.

-Check-In and Judging: Saturday March 5, 8 a.m., McLean Extension Office, Bloomington
+Check-In and Judging: Saturday March 4, 8 a.m., McLean Extension Office, Bloomington